 This contract will be studied in sports finance courses for twenty years.
 The Dodgers basically got a zero-interest loan from the best player on earth.
 That does not happen by accident.

-Major League Pickleball's $75M Series B: Is This Investment Actually Justified?
+Major League Pickleball's $75M Series B: Is a Billion-Dollar Valuation Actually Justified?

 MLP raised $75 million in a Series B round.
 The valuation implied by that raise puts the league at over $1 billion.
 For a sport that did not have professional teams five years ago.
-Let's look at whether that number makes any sense.
+Here is whether that number makes any sense.

 Implied ValueSeries B structure implies $1B+ league valuation.
-For context the NWSL sold a franchise for $53 million in 2023.
+For context, the NWSL sold a franchise for $53 million in 2023.
+An entire women's soccer team.

 Revenue BaseMLP has not disclosed revenue.
 Ticket sales, sponsorships, and media deals are all in early stages.
 The valuation is almost entirely based on future potential.